grayed/mirea-vm/README.md

 only for distinction purposes.
 `NUMBER` is just ordinal number of the group in the given year's flow.

+Group files must reside in `groups` subdirectory.

+The `site` subdirectory should contain files that will go in `siteXY.tgz`.
+The `templates` subdirectory should contain skeleton files used to build actual configuration.
+Feel free to modify files in both of them.

 ## Gateway

 Runs DHCP server and nameserver.
 Also, it does SSH redirections to VMs via PF.